-Background: The application of zero valent iron nanoparticles (nZVI) to remediate soil and groundwater has gained increased attention within the last decade, primarily due to its high reactivity, cost effectiveness and potential to treat a broad range of contaminants (e.g. chlorinated organic solvents, inorganic anions, or metals).
+Background: The application of zero-valent iron nanoparticles (nZVI) to remediate soil and groundwater has gained increased attention within the last decade, primarily due to their high reactivity, cost-effectiveness and potential to treat a broad range of contaminants (e.g., chlorinated organic solvents, inorganic anions, or metals).

-Objective: In this paper, the state of the art of the applicability of nanomaterials especially the most frequently used nZVI in soil and groundwater is presented.
+Objective: In this paper, the state of the art of applicability of nanomaterials, especially the most frequently used nZVI in soil and groundwater, is presented.
 The purpose of this article is to give an overview of the current knowledge pertaining to the synthesis, employment, limitations, and risk of iron nanoparticles.

-Department of Applied and Environmental Chemistry, University of Szeged, Szeged,, MTA-SZTE Reaction Kinetics and Surface Chemistry Research Group, Szeged
+Department of Applied and Environmental Chemistry, University of Szeged, Szeged, Department of Applied and Environmental Chemistry, University of Szeged, Szeged